umn-msi-lmnp/cephtools/doc/vignette_panfs2ceph.md

 cephtools panfs2ceph --bucket $BUCKET_NAME --path $MSIPROJECT/shared/myproject
 ```

+### Empty Directory Handling

+By default, `panfs2ceph` preserves empty directories during transfer operations:

+- **Copy to Ceph**: Uses `--create-empty-src-dirs` and `--s3-directory-markers` flags to ensure empty directories are preserved in Ceph storage
+- **Restore from Ceph**: Uses `--create-empty-src-dirs` flag to recreate empty directories in their original locations
+- **Skip Empty Directories**: Use the `--delete_empty_dirs` flag if you want to exclude empty directories from the transfer

 By default, the working directory is created at the same path as the original input directory, with a suffix name.
 For example, input directory and working directory paths are shown below:

 | Input dir path name                       | Working dir path name                                               |